Generic selectors

 The ‘Fratton Park' name was used to link the ground to the nearby train station ‘Fratton'.
 In fact, the station and the ground weren't that close, but it encouraged supporters to attend.

-Fratton Park's peak came in the 1930s when, following two stand reconstructions, the capacity reached 58,000.
-This was reduced to 52,000 after safety regulations introduced following the Burnden Park disaster (1946) at Bolton Wanderers.
+Fratton Park's peak came in the 1930s, when, following two stand reconstructions, the capacity reached 58,000.
+This was reduced to 52,000 after safety regulations were introduced following the Burnden Park disaster (1946) at Bolton Wanderers.

 The Portsmouth stadium was a host stadium for the 1948 London Olympics, and in the following season, Portsmouth won the Division One title and set a stadium record, with 51,385 watching their FA Cup sixth-round match against Derby County.